Alex-Costea/Promo/README.md

     3. if the current cell is not 0, call function k
     4. move to the left by n

+This feature is kinda bad and might be removed in a future version.

 - **+- (cross)** separates procedures between them. everything before the first **+-** is considered procedure 0, then it separates procedures 1, 2, 3 etc.

 - **>< (x)** is a special symbol which defines the way the program will run.
 If (and only if) the first 2 valid characters are ">" and "<", the program will run in xPromo mode.
 Otherwise, it will run in iPromo mode

+The following are "unofficial commands", that do not need to be specifically implemented in a compiler/interpreter, as they are implied by the other commands:

 - **<> (diamond)** has no special meaning (and as such is not an individual command), it simply means "go to the left and then to the right".
 It can be used, however, as filler between function calls.
 For example "#<>#*" means first call function #1 and then function #2.
 If nothing (or characters with no significance such as spaces) is put between the 2 calls, it would be interpreted as "call function #6"